JuergenGutsch/blog/_source/_posts/2021-07-12-aspnetcore6-hot-reload.md

 This commands create an MVC app, change into the project folder and open VSCode.

-`dotnet run` will not start the application with hot reload enabled, but `dotnet watch` does.
+`dotnet run` will not start the application with Hot Reload enabled, but `dotnet watch` does.

 Run the command `dotnet watch` and see what happens, if you changes some C#, HTML, or CSS files.
 It immediately updates the browser and shows you the results.
 You can see what's happening in the console as well.

 ![image-20210705173955666](C:\Users\webma\AppData\Roaming\Typora\typora-user-images\image-20210705173955666.png)

-As mentioned initially, hot reload is enabled by default, if you use dotnet watch.
-If you don't want to use hot reload, you need to add the option --no-hot-reload to the command:
+As mentioned initially, Hot Reload is enabled by default, if you use `dotnet watch`.
+If you don't want to use Hot Reload, you need to add the option `--no-hot-reload` to the command:

 ~~~shell
 dotnet watch --no-hot-reload
 ~~~

+Hot Reload also works with WPF and Windows Forms Projects, as well as with .NET MAUI projects.

+More about Hot Reload in this blog post: [https://devblogs.microsoft.com/dotnet/introducing-net-hot-reload/](https://devblogs.microsoft.com/dotnet/introducing-net-hot-reload/)

 ## What's next?